-- Factory tests shall be performed for main components and systems including Gasifier, generators, governors, switchgear, control and protection systems.
-The Contractor shall allowin their bid for 2 representatives of the Employer to witness and inspect works on equipment at Factory Acceptance Tests on the following - Gasifier, Engine, and Generators
+- Factory tests shall be performed for main components and systems including Gasifier, generator(s), governors, switchgear, control and protection systems.
+The Contractor shall allow in their bid for 2 representatives of the Employer to witness and inspect works on equipment at Factory Acceptance Tests on the following - Gasifier, Engine, and Generator(s), and switchgear.